Custom Antique Mirror Glass

 Antique mirrors add a dash of personality to your home.

 Mirrors have become one of the most important parts of the home, as they create focal points, make rooms look larger, and have no shortage of options to suit one’s budget or taste.

-Over the last few centuries, mirrors have become one of the most important parts of a home.
-They are essential furnishings and often create focal points.
 And people get plenty of use out of mirrors – a British study in 2015 showed men checking their appearance in a mirror an average of 23 times a day and women 16 times.
-Perhaps some of us will be surprised that men look in mirrors more often than women, but we at Pioneer Glass realize that men often have to look themselves in the mirror and say "what have I done" when they get in trouble with their spouse!
+(We were surprised that men check their appearance more often than women, too!)

 - Modern sheet glass is free of bubbling and is smooth.
 Manufacturing techniques in present day are able to pull this off in a way previous techniques could not.